 Tiradentes Day

-As heroic Brazilians go, if you live outside of South America you could be forgiven for not knowing who Joaquim Jose da Silva Xavier was.
-He died in 1792 after being sentenced to death for attempting to rise up as a rebel against the Portuguese who were imposing crippling tax burdens on Brazil.
+As heroic Brazilians go, if you live outside of South America, you could be forgiven for not knowing who Joaquim Jose da Silva Xavier was.
+He died in 1792 after being sentenced to death for attempting to rise up as a rebel against the Portuguese, who were imposing crippling tax burdens on Brazil.

-A dentist, he was a leading part of a rebel organisation looking to expel the Portuguese oppressors from his homeland and is seen as a hero.
+A dentist, he was a leading part of a rebel organization looking to expel the Portuguese oppressors from his homeland and is seen as a hero.
 So, on April 21st, Brazilians recognize the day as Tiradentes Day.

 Who Was Joaquim Jose da Silva Xavier?

 Born in 1746 in Pombal, his parents both died before he was a teenager.
 He was adopted by his godfather, a dentist.
-With no formal education, and after working in mining, he dedicated himself to learning dentistry, later earning the nickname tooth puller (Tiradentes).
+With no formal education, and after working in mining, he dedicated himself to learning dentistry, later earning the nickname “tooth puller” (Tiradentes).

 How To Observe Tiradentes Day?